A COMPELLING LOOK AT RELIGION FROM THE BOTTOM UP.

 The Four Seasons Lodge was a bungalow colony in New York’s Catskill Mountains, a unique summer retreat created exclusively by and for Holocaust survivors, which they operated for nearly thirty years.
 It became a sanctuary and second family, allowing them to rediscover old friendships and rekindle romance – a haven where Survivors could age without growing old.
 This photo-based multimedia exhibit, composed of life-sized images, sound, music, text and installation items recovered from the Lodge, counter-intuitively reflects the final three summers of the Four Seasons (2006-8), highlighting this vivacious community against the haunting backdrop of fading Catskills culture.

-To Learn more, visitPDF about the traveling exhibition
+To Learn more, visitPDF

 A STARK LOOK INTO THE HUMAN COST OF FEEDING AMERICA.